albertodall/nhibernate-lob/README.markdown

 There is a well known type "gzip" which can be used, otherwise you will need to supply the fully qualified type name of a type implementing either the IStreamCompressor or IXmlCompressor (for XLob's) interface.

 Note: Castle ActiveRecord does not support type parameters - to work around this you will need to inherit from ExternalBlobType/ExternalClobType/ExternalXlobType and specify the compressor explicity, then use those inherited types when specifying the mappings for your class.

+For the GZip compression method we provide 3 types for that exact purpose:

+  - Lob.NHibernate.Type.GzipExternalBlobType
+	- Lob.NHibernate.Type.GzipExternalClobType
+	- Lob.NHibernate.Type.GzipExternalXlobType

 Length Of Field
 ---------------

-What get's store in the database for a blob is called a "payload" - this payload may be of fixed length i.e. an identifier, such as that used by the FileSystemCas implementation.
-Or may be an actual blob, as per the BlobArray implementation, or some form of hybride i.e. if less then 64K the value is stored as a blob, over 64K  it is stored in some external storage - it's up the implementor of the external provider.
+What gets stored in the database for a blob is called a "payload" - this payload may be of fixed length i.e. an identifier, such as that used by the FileSystemCas implementation.
+Or may be an actual blob, as per the BlobArray implementation, or some form of hybrid content i.e. if less then 64K the value is stored as a blob, over 64K  it is stored in some external storage - it's up the implementor of the external provider.

 The maximum length of the payload can be configured via a length property in your mappings i.e.